CivicActions/guidebook/common-practices-tools/best-practices-for-managers-and-team-members.md

 -   You should discuss project roles with your manager and how project interactions occur (you can refer to the project team working agreement).
 -   Share concerns about the project and brainstorm ways to resolve them.
--   Focus on more than just the project in 1:1s.
+-   Focus on more than the project in 1:1s.
 Discuss your prodev, goals, energy gains/drains, work-life balance, etc.
 -   Share how you would like your career to grow and what support you would like to receive.

 ## Team member not on the same project